roloje777/mg-bits-and-bytes-blog/_posts/philosophy-and-thinking/2024-07-07-time-management.md

 Hi Joao, we’re bringing together top experts to share their knowledge in an exciting new way: collaborative articles.
 Because of your expertise, we’ve selected you to be one of the early contributors.
 </i>
 </p>
-Now, by no means am I an expert on the matter, but I must tel you, It's did inflate my "ego"  a bit.<br>
+Now, by no means am I an expert on the matter, but I must tell you, it did inflate my "ego"  a bit.<br>
 Well, I did 20 plus year in a management position in a telecommunications company, so I decided to give my five cents worth.<br>
 Looking through the list of articles they want me to chose from, I came across the one - <i>Here's how you can effectively manage tasks and deadlines in your career.</i><br>
 Now this is one that I'm going to write about in this blog, which will be similar to what I would have shared with the Linkdin team.<br>